polin2/webdev-labs/reflection.md

 - I haven't looked at homework 1 yet, but in general, I found these exercises to be very helpful.
 I liked the first exercise as it felt the easiest to grasp.
 It felt easily doable after the lecture content on lists.

 - Everything was explained well.
-There was a lot of content covered, but I can't think of anything I wish as explained better.
+There was a lot of content covered, but I can't think of anything I wish was explained better.

 - I think it would've been nice if there was an easier form exercise - either in addition to this one or instead, do it because this one felt like jumping into the deep end.